jsdclxvi/Reforestation/README.md

-## What do you call a pig with three eyes?
-Piiig
+## What do bees do after they are married?
+They go on a honeymoon.